ionic-team/component-preview/src/components/datetime/datetime.md

 <h2>ion-datetime</h2>

 DateTime is used to present an interface which makes it easy for users to select dates and times.
+Datetime will look like a native iOS date picker when rendered on an iOS device and will have a material look on all other platforms.
 Datetime should always be used within an `ion-item`.